PavanRangani/docs/docs/devops/assets/assets.md

     - [Athena Production](https://console.firebase.google.com/u/0/project/athena-prod-5fa03/overview)

 ### Backup Plan
-- //TODO: We have daily backup of whole environment in place.
+- We have daily backup of whole environment in place.
 Firebase Realtime database is being backed up via it.
+See [backup/restore](./backup-restore.md) for more details.
 - Hosting: We don't need it as we can always build it again.

 ## Java and UI libraries